Egyptian cobra: In captivity

+Incidents

 The Egyptian cobra garnered increased attention in Canada in late 2006, when a pet cobra escaped and forced the evacuation of a house in Toronto for more than five months.
 It was believed to have sought refuge in the home's walls.
-The owner was fined $17,000 and jailed for a year.
+The owner was fined 17,000 dollars and jailed for a year.

-In magic acts
+On 26 March 2011, the Bronx Zoo informed the public that their reptile house was closed after a venomous adolescent female banded Egyptian cobra was discovered missing from its off-exhibit enclosure on 25 March.
+Zoo officials were confident the missing cobra would be found in the building and not outside, since the Egyptian cobra is known to be uncomfortable in open areas.
+The snake's metabolism would also have been impacted by the cold weather outdoors at that time in the Bronx.
+The cobra was found in a dark corner of the zoo's reptile house on 31 March 2011 in good health.
+After a contest, she was named "Mia" for "missing in action".

-In July 2018, Aref Ghafouri was bitten by an Egyptian cobra while preparing for a show in Turkey.
+In July 2018, illusionist Aref Ghafouri was bitten by an Egyptian cobra while preparing for a show in Turkey.
 He was evacuated to Egypt for treatment with the antivenom and made a full recovery.